50chickens/Asionyx/FEATURES.md

 - `Asionyx.Services.Deployment.Docker/entrypoint.sh` line endings are normalized inside the image to avoid shebang CRLF errors on Linux.
 (IMPLEMENTED)
 - the CI progress should: (PENDING)

+- Build policy: the container image must NOT build the solution inside the image.
+The repository `orchestrate.ps1` (or CI job) must perform a full `dotnet restore` / `dotnet build` / `dotnet publish` outside the image and the Dockerfile should copy only the published output into a minimal runtime image.
+(PENDING)

 Notes and next steps
 - Integration tests that rely on Docker/Testcontainers will only run in environments that have Docker and can restore the Testcontainers package.
 The tests are marked `Explicit` and will not run in default CI.
 - To get full systemd integration (so the host reacts to systemctl start/stop), add `Microsoft.Extensions.Hosting.Systemd` to `Asionyx.Services.Deployment` and remove the shim added in `Program.cs`.